anitab-org/anitab-forms-backend/README.md

 Next follow these instructions.

+1. You can register a new user by setting up SendGrid details in the settings.py , you can take a refrence from [here](https://sendgrid.com/docs/for-developers/sending-email/integrating-with-the-smtp-api/)

-1. **Database Setup:** Before starting with the project create a db in you local using PostgreSQL with the following details.
+2. **Database Setup:** Before starting with the project create a db in you local using PostgreSQL with the following details.
 Refer to `main/settings.py` if you have any confusion.

     ```
     NAME: osp